mjskay/ggdist/README.md

-    the length of indices, etc. This package helps automate these operations using the `compose_data` function, which automatically handles data types like `numeric`, `logical`, `factor`, and `ordinal`, and allows easy extensions for converting other datatypes into a format the model understands by providing your own implementation of the generic `as_data_list`.
+    the length of indices, etc. This package helps automate these operations using the `compose_data` function, which automatically handles data types like `numeric`, `logical`, `factor`, and `ordinal`, and allows easy extensions for converting other data types into a format the model understands by providing your own implementation of the generic `as_data_list`.

   - **Extracting tidy draws** from the model.
 This often means